-Oakley knows how to make great sunglasses and the Oakley Flight Jacket Prizm Road is a fine example of the craftsmanship and innovation the California-based brand provides.
-Thanks to the brow-less design, your field of view won't be compromised by the frame, even in racing position.
+Oakley knows how to make great sunglasses, and the Oakley Flight Jacket Prizm Road is a fine example of the craftsmanship and innovation the California-based brand provides.
+Thanks to the brow-less design, your field of view won't be compromised by the frame, even in a racing position.

-Your vision will be further enhanced by the Prizm lenses.
-These lenses act like an Instagram-filter for the real world: they improve contrast and alter colours to reduce harsh tones so you can see more clearly, even when the sun is glaring right in your face.
+The Prizm lenses will further enhance your vision.
+These lenses act like an Instagram filter for the real world: they improve contrast and alter colours to reduce harsh tones so you can see more clearly, even when the sun is glaring right in your face.

 As for fit, the Oakley Flight Jacket Prizm Road has a few tricks up in its sleeve: for example, you can adjust the nose bridge into a secondary position with just one click, opening airflow to combat fogging and overheating.
 The temple pieces are also adjustable for improved fit and helmet compatibility.

-There is only one quibble with the Oakley Flight Jacket Prizm Road: it feels a bit less sturdy than some other items on this list.
-It doesn't feel flimsy but it also doesn't feel like something that would survive more than a couple of drops.
-Truth to be told, we haven't tested this so we can't say this for sure.
+There is only one quibble with the Oakley Flight Jacket Prizm Road: it feels less sturdy than some other items on this list.
+It doesn't feel flimsy, but it also doesn't feel like something that would survive more than a couple of drops.
+Truth be told, we haven't tested this, so we can't say this for sure.

-Some might know the Italian brand Tifosi from their road bikes, but they also manufacture eyewear products for a variety of purposes, including running, golf, fishing, gaming and, of course, cycling glasses.
+Some might know the Italian brand Tifosi from their road bikes, but they also manufacture eyewear products for various purposes, including running, golf, fishing, gaming and, of course, cycling glasses.
 The Tifosi Eyewear’s Alliant Gunmetal Fototec Light Night Lens is a good example of what the brand has to offer.

-The lens of these glasses are made out of one single piece of hard-wearing plastic, in order not to obstruct your view.
-The lens also comes with Glare Guard technology, which is not provides UV protection but also filters out glare.
-The lens also comes with vents throughout its design to keep the lens ventilated to ensure that it doesn’t fog up either.
+The lens of these glasses is made out of one single piece of hard-wearing plastic not to obstruct your view.
+The lens also comes with Glare Guard technology, which does not provide UV protection but also filters out glare.
+The lens also comes with vents throughout its design to keep it ventilated to ensure that it doesn’t fog up.

 It doesn't get much cooler being able to design and wear your own Oakley Custom Holbrook.
 Combining the timeless design of the Holbrook frame and cutting edge cycling glass technology, the Oakley Custom Holbrook is a cut above the rest for sure.

-This cutting edge technology includes the nylon-infused plastic O Matter frame which is said to be twice as strong and 25% lighter than normal acetate frames.
-It is also more hot and cold resistance than standard plastic frames.
+This cutting edge technology includes the nylon-infused plastic O Matter frame, which is said to be twice as strong and 25% lighter than normal acetate frames.
+It is more resistant to hot and cold than standard plastic frames.
 Every last detail of the frame can be customised, down to the colour of the Oakley logo and the rivets at the front of the glasses.

 The Custom Holbrook also features High Definition Optics lens, which, according to Oakley, has less distortion than similar curved lenses.
 There are multiple lens customisation options: you can choose between polarised and Iridium options, as well as Oakley's own Prizm tech that enhances colour, contrast and detail, even in broad daylight.